mykelalvis/FATESRD/fate-srd.com/_Added/invoke.md

 ## Free invocations

 [[How to Do Stuff#Actions|Sometimes you can invoke an aspect for free]], without paying a [[fate point]].
-If you create or discover an aspect through the [[create advantage]] action, the first invocation on it (by you or an ally) is free (if you succeeded with style, you get two freebies).
+If you create or discover an aspect through the [[Create Advantage]] action, the first invocation on it (by you or an ally) is free (if you succeeded with style, you get two freebies).
 If you cause a consequence through an attack, you or an ally can invoke it once for free.
-A [[Boost]]is a special kind of aspect that grants one free invocation, then it vanishes.
+A [[boost]]is a special kind of aspect that grants one free invocation, then it vanishes.

 ---
 More transplanted data